VisualVault/nodeJs-rest-client-library/README.md

 VisualVault Node.js integration allows you to store and execute JavaScript files capable of interacting with the VisualVault API.
 The scripts are stored and executed server-side allowing you to build a re-useable script library of business processes and automation.

-How node.js scripts are used with VisualVault
+How node.js scripts are integrated with VisualVault
 ------

 If you create node.js scripts that you wish to be executed by VisualVault Servers these scripts must be uploaded into the VisualVault microservices library (Outside Process library) from within the VisualVault control panel.